expresspigeon/blog/src/content/blog/posts/2012/creating-a-customized-opt-in-form-5-easy-steps.md

 ![Web forms](/src/content/blog/images/2012/creating_1.png "Web forms")

-​1) Click on the "Web forms" tab at the top right hand corner, then click on the "Create a new form" button.
+​1) Click on the "Subscriptions" tab at the top right hand corner, then click on the "Create a new subscription" button.

 ![ExpressPigeon — Web forms - Demo Form](/src/content/blog/images/2012/creating_2.png "ExpressPigeon — Web forms - Demo Form")
 ​
  2) Fill in the "General" tab information

-Web Form Name: For internal use only.
+Subscription Name: For internal use only.
 Fill this in to distinguish your web forms from each other.

-Web Form Title (Optional): Text inserted here will display above your form.
-Provide an explicit call-to-action to get them to sign-up.

-Subtitle (Optional): Use this area to entice the visitor further to sign-up.

 ![ExpressPigeon — Web forms - Demo Form-1](/src/content/blog/images/2012/creating_3.png "ExpressPigeon — Web forms - Demo Form-1")

-​3) Decide upon the fields in your web form
+​3) Decide upon the fields in your subscription form

 Place a checkmark on the left next to each field you want displayed in the form.
 Place a checkmark next to "Required" for each piece of